hermangroup/docs/wallets/third-party.rst

    :target: https://trustwallet.com

-Backed by `Binance <https://www.binance.com>`__, Trust wallet is a secure and intuitive multi-currency mobile wallet with support for Dash, Bitcoin, Ethereum and a wide range of tokens and DApps.
+Backed by `Binance <https://www.binance.com>`__, Trust wallet is a secure and intuitive multi-currency mobile wallet with support for Historia, Bitcoin, Ethereum and a wide range of tokens and DApps.

 Installation